B2B AI DirectoryB2B AI Directory

 {{company_context}}

-1. Target keyword cluster
+1. Primary keyword cluster

-3. Recommended title
+3. Recommended title options

 4. Meta description

-7. Internal links to include
+8. Internal links

-8. Link back to original help article
+9. Link back to the help article

-10. What not to duplicate from the help article
+11. What not to duplicate

 6